Analog Subspace Coding: A New Approach to Coding for Non-Coherent Wireless Networks: Analog Metric Space, Subspace Codes, and Error Correction

 The generalized chordal distance, discussed above, is further modified to arrive at a new notion of \textit{distance} over $\cP(W)$, defined as follows. \begin{definition} The \textit{distance} $d:\cP(W)\times \cP(W)\xrightarrow{} \R$ is defined as \be d(U,V)\,\deff\,\norm{\bP_U-\bP_V}^2=\text{tr}\bigl((\bP_U-\bP_V)^2\bigr), \ee where $U,V \in \cP(W)$ and $\bP_U, \bP_V$ are the projection matrices associated to $U,V$, respectively. \end{definition}

 Note that \Lref{rotation invariant} implies that $d(.,.)$ is well-defined.
-Note also that $d(.,.) = 2d_c(.,.)^2$ by \eqref{generalized chordal distance} and \eqref{d function}.
-It is shown in \Lref{dist-quasidist-relation} in the appendix that the square of a metric distance is a $2$-quasimetric, where a quasimetric is defined in Section\,\ref{notation}.
+Note also that $d(.,.) = 2d_c(.,.)^2$ by \eqref{generalized chordal distance} and \eqref{d function} and, equivalently, is equal to the square of the metric considered in \cite[Definition\,1]{ashikhmin2010grassmannian}.
+It is shown in \Lref{dist-quasidist-relation} in the appendix that the square of a metric is a $2$-quasimetric, where a quasimetric is defined in Section\,\ref{notation}.
 Hence, $d(.,.)$ is a $2$-quasimetric.
 It is further shown in \Lref{sim_diag} in the appendix that for $U,V,T \in \cP(W)$, $d(.,.)$ satisfies the triangle inequality, i.e., $\sigma = 1$ in \eq{quasi-triangle-ineq}, as long as $P_U$ and $P_V$ are simultaneously diagonalizable, i.e., one can find a basis in which both $P_U$ and $P_V$ are diagonal matrices.
-This property is later utilized to characterize the error-and-erasure correction capability of codes used over analog operator channels in terms of their \textit{minimum distance} the same way it is done given an underlying distance metric.
-Hence, we refer to $d(.,.)$ as a distance through the rest of this paper.
+This property is later utilized to characterize the error-and-erasure correction capability of codes used over analog operator channels in terms of their \textit{minimum distance} the same way it is done given an underlying metric.
+Hence, we refer to $d(.,.)$ as a distance through the rest of this paper keeping in mind that it is indeed a $2$-quasimetric.

 An equivalent expression for the distance $d(.,.)$ is derived in the following lemma.

 \begin{lemma} For any $\Span{\bZ},\Span{\bT} \in G_{m,n}(\Lf)$, where the rows of $\bZ$ and $\bT$ are orthonormal, we have